Chapter One: Gameplay

 If players cant come to a quick consensus, then its time

-his position.
+their position.
 All participating players roll dice, re-rolling

 ties if necessary.
 The player with the highest roll wins, and What